floriandanielit/homebrewlib/README.md

 # homebrewlib
-A JavaScript library for homebrew recipe calculations
+A JavaScript library for homebrew recipe calculations.

+**Attention:** The library is still work in progress and will change considerably in the near future (April 2, 2017).

-# Node.js
+# For node.js

 ## Installation
 Use [npm](https://www.npmjs.com/) in your local folder to add homebrewlib